seyithantopal/InstagramWithPHP/README.md

 # InstagramWithPHP
-I develop social network like Instagram with PHP
+I develop social network like Instagram with PHP, Javascript and Ajax